 Camping means establishing or maintaining an outdoor site on University Property for the purpose of overnight stays or sleeping (including but not limited to a parking garage or any parked vehicle) between the hours of 10 p.m. and 8 a.m.

 Designated Official means the individual who has been appointed by the Office of the Chancellor to manage events and activities and to make decisions about use of specific University Property.
-If no Designated Official has been appointed for the specific University Property, then the Facility Management and Scheduling unit of the Office of the Registrar is appointed to manage such decisions with appropriate stakeholders.
+If no Designated Official has been appointed for the specific University Property, then the Office of the Vice Chancellor for Administration and Operations is appointed to manage such decisions with appropriate stakeholders.

 Expressive Activities means speech, assembly, demonstrations, and any other expression protected under the First Amendment to the U.S. Constitution or Article I of the Constitution of the State of Illinois.
 Expressive Activities do not include commercial activity, which must comply with all applicable laws and university policies.
 Expression and activities that inherently lose First Amendment protection, such as obscenity, defamation, and true threats, are prohibited under this policy.